Jack Mauch: A New Renaissance Man

 “He’s such a smart person,” says Seth Gould, who was also a fellow at Penland.
 “You really get that, when having conversations with him—that he’s able to take it to the next level.
 Often I walk away from the conversation thinking about something that I haven’t thought about.”

 Mauch fully embraces his obsessiveness, to a point.
 “This is the realm of my life where I get to be a complete control freak,” he says.
-“I try not to be a perfectionist in the way that I relate to other people and in my day to day life, but I allow myself to be a perfectionist in my work.”
+“I try not to be a perfectionist in the way that I relate to other people and in my day-to0day life, but I allow myself to be a perfectionist in my work.”
 By all indications, his approach has worked.
 “The more that I learn and the deeper I go in my understanding of my process, the more that I actually can see.”
 Sometimes when he looks at his past work, he says, problems he never saw before jump out at him.
 “I just think your ability to actually see details changes.”

 In 2015, Mauch was doing a residency at Haystack Mountain School of Crafts, on Deer Isle in Maine, and one day found himself in the shop talking to fellow woodworker Leah Woods.
 She mentioned that she had been experimenting with “sand shading”—a time-honored technique, going back centuries, of darkening wood by essentially roasting it in hot sand.
 So Mauch decided to try it as well.

-After rummaging around, he found a simple electric hot plate, some silica sand in the ceramics studio, and an empty tomato sauce can.
-He filled the can with about two inches of the sand, put it on the hot plate, then stuck in a bunch of veneer strips, pointing downward.
+After rummaging around, he found a simple electric hot plate, some silica sand from the ceramics studio, and an empty tomato sauce can.
+He filled the can with about 2 inches of sand, put it on the hot plate, then stuck in a bunch of veneer strips, pointing downward.
 The sand, of course, was hottest at the bottom, and gradually cooler toward the surface.
 When he pulled the strips out, each one was beautifully colored—almost black at the end, graduating into increasingly lighter shades of brown as the heat moved up the wood.
 “It blew my mind,” Mauch says.
 He’s been playing with variations of this technique ever since.
 “It’s such a tiny augmentation,” he says.
 “It just blew open all this work I was doing trying to make interesting veneer surfaces.”

 The field Mauch decided on was a course of self-directed study in digital fabrication.
 His goal is to see if an automated CNC router (CNC meaning “computer numerical control”) can make veneer conform to a wider variety of curved surfaces.

 Nonetheless, Mauch remains apprehensive about digital fabrication techniques, for a variety of reasons.
 Gremley, the director of the Penland Gallery, has told him not to worry so much, saying these machines are “just another tool in your arsenal.
 It’s not going to take over your product.
 It’s not going to be apparent in your work how you got there.”
 That may be, but the artisan knows.
-And in some cases, the owner of that work might want to know where to give most of the credit for the curves and symmetry of the worksmanship—to the man or to the machine.
+And in some cases, the owner of that work might want to know where to give most of the credit for the curves and symmetry of the workmanship—to the man or to the machine.

 Then there is the eternal question of what artisans learn from their tools.
 “I am so fascinated to be learning this stuff now,” Mauch says.
 “But I am also so grateful there wasn’t a fancy CNC router around when I was in school.”
 Why?
 “You will learn less about the properties of wood in five months of milling on a CNC router than you do with five minutes of hand-planing.”